-Economist Diane Whitmore Schanzenbach studies policies aimed at improving the lives of children in poverty, including education, health, and income support policies.
+IPR Director Diane Whitmore Schanzenbach is an economist who studies policies aimed at improving the lives of children in poverty, including education, health, and income support policies.
 Her recent work has focused on tracing the impact of major public policies such as the Food Stamp Program and early childhood education on children’s long-term outcomes.

-Schanzenbach is the Director of the Hamilton Project at the Brookings Institution.
-She is a research associate at the National Bureau of Economic Research, a research associate at the Institute for Research on Poverty, and a visiting scholar at the Federal Reserve Bank of Chicago.
-From 2002 to 2004, she was a Robert Wood Johnson Foundation Scholar in Health Policy Research at the University of California, Berkeley.
-She joined the Northwestern faculty and IPR in 2010 from the Harris School of Public Policy Studies at the University of Chicago.
+From 2015–17, Schanzenbach served as director of the Hamilton Project at the Brookings Institution in Washington, D.C.
+She is a research associate at the National Bureau of Economic Research, a research associate at the Institute for Research on Poverty at the University of Wisconsin-Madison, and a visiting scholar at the Federal Reserve Bank of Chicago.

 Hoynes, H., D. W. Schanzenbach, and D. Almond.
 2016.
 Long-run impacts of childhood access to the safety net.
 American Economic Review 106(4): 903–34.

 Anderson, P., K. Butcher, and D. W. Schanzenbach.
 2015.
 Changes in safety net use during the Great Recession.
 American Economic Review 105(5): 161–65.

 Cascio, E., and D. W. Schanzenbach.
 2013.
 The impacts of expanding access to high-quality preschool education.
 Brookings Papers on Economic Activity 2013: 127–78.